-The token can then be bound to a device.
+The token can then be bound to a device if the Online Merchant Requestor sends a follow up request to do so.
 During binding, the Online Merchant Token Requestors usually requires cardholder authentication, by sending an OTP to the cardholder.
-This cannot be done by push notification through an app (this is against the Visa rules and OTP standard).
+This cannot be done by in-app notification through an app (this is against the Visa rules and OTP standard).
 Methods such as SMS are still valid.

-Note: Once Thredd approves a device binding (Green flow, without Authentication), the merchant can initiate authentication of the device at any stage.
+Note: When Thredd approves a device binding, the merchant can initiate authentication of the device at any stage.
 This means you may receive OTP messages (Activation Code Notifications) at any time over EHI and not just immediately following a TAR or Device Binding Request.
 These OTP messages must be sent to the cardholder.
 If configured, Thredd sends these via SMS on your behalf.